On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies: Two classes of protocols

+\begin{remark} Both mathematical formulations \eqref{eq:f_lin_circ} and \eqref{eq:f_lin_normalized} do not incorporate the finite viewing range of robots explicitly.
+Instead, we analyze the frameworks under the hypothetical assumption of unlimited viewing range and prove in hindsight that interaction partners do not lose sight of each other when they started suitably close.
+This approach is similar to commonly studied multi-agent systems in which the communication graph is all-to-all connected and communication failure corresponds to vanishing weights.
+Examples include flocking models \cite{Cucker.2007}, bounded confidence opinion dynamics \cite{Hegselmann.2002}, or consensus algorithms \cite{Moreau.2004}. \end{remark}

-\begin{definition} A protocol modeled by \eqref{eq:DS_i} is called \emph{gathering}, if the solution with any initial configuration converges to a \emph{gathering point} $z_i=z^*=(x^*,y^*) \in \R^2$ for all $i$ for $t\to \infty$ and if the system is in equilibrium in any such gathering point, i.e., ${-z^*+f_i(z^*,\dotsc,z^*)=0}$ for all $i$.
+In \Cref{sec:analysis_lin,sec:analysis_nonlin}, we derive conditions under which a protocol from the two classes \cld/ and \nscld/ solves the gathering problem.
+To make the notion precise, we state. \begin{definition} A protocol is called \emph{gathering}, if the solution with any initial configuration converges to a \emph{gathering point} $z_i=z^*=(x^*,y^*) \in \R^2$ for all $i$ for $t\to \infty$ and if the system is in equilibrium in any such gathering point, i.e., $\dot{z}_i = 0$ for all $i$.
 The subspace of all gathering configurations is denoted by

 \end{definition}